manadream/electronics-blog/_posts/electronics/2025-11-21-notch-and-comb-filter-comparison-for-composite-video-decoding-and-retro-gaming.md

 And that's all I got!

 I hope this article was helpful.
-Feel free to [contact me](http://manadream.blog/about/) if you have any questions or suggestions for how to improve this article for others.
+Feel free to [contact me](http://manadream.blog/about/) if you have any questions or suggestions for how to improve this article for others, and [go to my shop](https://manadream.shop) to check out the manadream notch filter and other stuff I've made/modded.

 ## References/Further Reading: